How we use your information

 You have the right to request a copy of information that we hold about you by making a Subject Access Request.
 On request, we will also correct your data according to your preference should errors be identified and/or delete all of your personal data, unless we have to keep it to comply with statutory retention requirements or, in the case of some technical logs, cannot modify or delete it.
 In any such case, we will restrict your data for further processing so that it can no longer be used.
 You also have a right to object to the further processing of your data and the right to receive your data in electronic form.
 Where you have consented to us processing your data, you have the right to revoke that consent at any time.

-If you wish to exercise any of these rights, please contact our Data Protection Officer by clicking here or using the contact details given below.
+If you wish to exercise any of these rights, please contact our Data Protection Officer or using the contact details given below.

 If you believe that your data is not being processed by us in accordance with applicable data protection laws, you have the right of appeal to the Data Protection Commissioner.